MRXbrain/MyeloMaps/release_version_0.9/README.txt

 LICENCE for the Myeloarchitectonic Map in MNI space:
-Copyright (C) 2023 Mai J¸rgen K., Majtanik Milan, MRX-Brain GmbH, D¸sseldorf, German.
+Copyright (C) 2023 Mai J√ºrgen K., Majtanik Milan, MRX-Brain GmbH, D√ºsseldorf, German.
 Permission to use and copy this software and its documentation for non-commercial purpose is hereby granted, provided that the above copyright notice appear in all copies.